Entra ID Unusual Cloud Device Registration

 False positive analysis

-• Some MDM or autopilot provisioning flows may generate similar sequences.
+• Some MDM, autopilot provisioning flows, or third-party device management tools may generate similar sequences.
 Validate against known provisioning tools, expected rollout windows, and device inventory.

 • Investigate whether the device name, OS version, and registration details align with normal IT workflows.